kevinkahn/softconsole/docs/useagenotes.md

 For a history of changes per release see the notes in the GitHub repository.
 Note that all the source code for the console is available on github under kevinkahn/softconsole and you are free to examine and/or modify as you like.

 # Console Directory and Files

 The installation creates a number of diretories and installs many files, all based in the /home/pi directory.
 First there are directories that hold the actual program and its documentation.
 The directory **consolestable** holds the current released code.
 If you later update the release via the maintenance screen or via an automatic update procedure the files in this directory get updated.
 If the system has been updated the previous version of the console code will be in the **previousversion** subdirectory and can be restored manually by moving it back to be the actual consolestable directory.
 The directory **consolebeta** holds the current beta release.
 Normally you won't care about or run this version since it is test code.
 You can select to run this version from the console maintenance screen but I don't suggest you do that unless you are doing because I asked you to.
 The directory **consolerem** is empty and is an artifact of my debugging and test environment.
 The directory **consoledev** is also empty but could be populated to run the current absolute most-recent live version of the code from github.
 Don't do this unless you are really a masochist or want to do some development work.
 The directory **Console** is the only directory that you should normally have reason to manually change or use.
 It holds, by default, the configuration files and the operational log files for the console.
 Other files left from the install process are in a directory called **consoleinstallleftovers** which may be deleted under normal situations.
 Files earlyprep.log and prep.log document the install and may be useful for diagnosing issues if a problem occurs during system installation.
 The python script adafruit-pitft-touch-cal is used during installation to set up the screen calibration.
 It is left behind in case any issues arise with that.
-Finally the file log.txt simply records console code installs and restarts.
+Finally, the file log.txt simply records console code installs and restarts.
 The contents of the 2 source directories is simply a clone of the relevant versions of the GitHub repository, although once the console has run python also leaves compiled files here.

 The **Console** directory holds the log files from each run of the console.
 Most recent is Console.log, previous is Console.log.1, etc. The number of logs kept is a console parameter.
 The console installation script asks whether to set up a minimal test system.
 If you answer 'n' then the Console directory is left empty and you should proceed to create your configuration information manually.
 If you are just starting, you should probably answer 'y'.
 In this case, a set of example configuration files will be copied from the example directory in consolestable to Console.
-By default the console looks for ~/Console/config.txt as its starting configuration file.
-I have for neatness used the subdirectory cfglib as a place to place additional configuration files that may be included via directives in config.txt and have conventionally use the cfg extension for these.
+By default, the console looks for ~/Console/config.txt as its starting configuration file.
+I have for neatness used the subdirectory cfglib as a place to place additional configuration files that may be included via directives in config.txt and have conventionally used the cfg extension for these.
 Note, there is no difference between the config.txt format and the cfg file formats and were I to do this again I'd probably have made them all names *.cfg.
 In my use, I have found that I often what to use the same screen on a number of my consoles and this allows me to create those screen configurations once and copy them to each system.
 Se the next section for a suggested way to get started via the minimal configuration file that is in the examples.
 Within the Console directory are directories with names including **.HistoryBuffer**.
 You should normally have no reason to look at these but if you are reporting a bug to me that has caused a Warning or Error log entry there may be a log file in the corresponding directory that will assist in debugging.
 The console program is heavily multithreaded and these history files can give some detailed information about the actual order of operations the resulted in an error.

 # Starting the Console
 The Console uses systemd service support for starting.
 (Much older version used the rc.local mechanism but this is now fully deprecated and all running systems should be using systemd.
 If you have a very old installation that still uses rc.local you should update to systemd (updates have already done most of the work for you - they just couldn't edit the rc.local files) because the older mechanism will stop working entirely in the near future.